Bliksempie/fractured-world/chronicles/013-03-western-europe-and-surrounds.md

 ### 2022 – The Vatican Broadcast

 For 9 minutes and 37 seconds, every major radio and satellite frequency across Europe carried a high-fidelity signal from the Vatican.
-The voice is still debated—some claim it was the Pope, others say it wasn’t human.
+The voice is still debated—some claim it was the Pope, others say it wasn't human.
 No such transmission has ever been repeated.

 ## Historic Cities